 - 6.6.
 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as "banter" or "part of growing up". - 6.7.
-Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Most cases of pupils hurting other pupils will be dealt with under our academy behaviour policy, but this Child Protection and Safeguarding Policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: - Is serious, and potentially a criminal offence; - Could put pupils in the school at risk; - Is violent; - Involves pupils being forced/coerced into drugs or alcohol; - Involves sexual exploitation or sexual abuse, such as indecent exposure, sexual assault, or sexually inappropriate pictures or videos (including sexting). - 6.8.
-Staff are made aware of the importance of: making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; challenging behaviours (potentially
+Staff are made aware of the importance of: making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and upskirting (as per KCSIE 2019); dismissing or tolerating such behaviours risks normalising them.

-- criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts; Dismissing or tolerating such behaviours risks normalising them; - 6.9.
+- 6.9.
+Upskirting, typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is now a criminal offence. - 6.10.
 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 6.10.
-Whilst not intended to be an exhaustive list, sexual harassment can include: sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes and displaying pictures, photos or drawings of a sexual nature; and online sexual harassment; non-consensual sharing of sexual images and videos; - Sexualised online bullying; - Unwanted sexual comments and messages, including, on social media; - And sexual exploitation; coercion and threat.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 6.11.
+Whilst not intended to be an exhaustive list, sexual harassment can include: sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names: - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes and displaying pictures, photos or drawings of a sexual nature; and online sexual harassment; non-consensual sharing of sexual images and videos; - Sexualised online bullying; - Unwanted sexual comments and messages, including, on social media: - And sexual exploitation; coercion and threat.